Georgia primary running smoothly despite new election law

 Since primaries tend to draw more experienced voters, it may be too soon to draw any sweeping conclusions about the effects of the Georgia law.
 In the fall, more first-time and infrequent voters — those who are more likely to encounter challenges at the polls — will be casting ballots.

-Georgia’s primary also was expected to draw far higher turnout among Republicans because of the closely contested GOP races for governor, U.S. Senate and secretary of state.
+Georgia’s primary also was expected to draw far higher turnout among Republicans because of the closely contested GOP races for governor and secretary of state, and a high-profile U.S. Senate race.
 The two leading Democratic candidates for governor and U.S. Senate were facing little to no opposition.

-“That voters have been able to overcome these restrictions does not change the fact that SB202 places cumbersome, confusing and — in some cases — inhumane barriers to the ballot box,” said Sophia Lin Lakin, deputy director of the ACLU’s Voting Rights Project.
-“Nothing I have seen so far has changed the fact that Georgia could have celebrated the historic turnout we saw in 2020 and made voting more accessible.”
+“Nothing I have seen so far has changed the fact that Georgia could have celebrated the historic turnout we saw in 2020 and made voting more accessible,” said Sophia Lin Lakin, deputy director of the ACLU’s Voting Rights Project.

 Georgia was among three states, along with Alabama and Arkansas, holding regular primaries Tuesday.
 Texas had runoff elections for the GOP primary for attorney general and for a Democratic congressional seat, while Minnesota was holding a special primary for the seat of former Republican U.S. Rep. Jim Hagedorn, who died in February.